istvanzk/rpicampy/README.md

   - When `RPICAM2` is set in the `rpicam.py` module, then the [Picamera2 API](https://datasheets.raspberrypi.com/camera/picamera2-manual.pdf) is used.

-  - Example testing the installation with 'camtest.sh`
+  - Example testing the installation with [camtest.sh](./scripts/camtest.sh)

 - Gracefull exit is implemented for SIGINT, SIGTERM and SIGABRT.